Inflammation and cancer: from gene discovery to data mining

 The tumor microenvironment (TME) is a complex network, which includes soluble factors and components of the extracellular matrix as well as stromal, endothelial and immune cells.
 Immune cells and, among them, myeloid cells, play important roles in cancer development and can promote or inhibit cancer initiation and progression.
 Among tumor-infiltrating immune cells, macrophages are well-known determinants of cancer-related inflammation and are typically characterized by their remarkable plasticity.
 This consists in the ability to acquire a wide spectrum of activation states in response to various signals derived from the microenvironment.
 Classical M1 and alternative M2 macrophages represent the paradigm of this property.
 Tumor-associated macrophages (TAMs) usually display a so-called “M2-like” phenotype that can foster tumor progression in different ways, namely by promoting genetic instability, angiogenesis and metastasis and by restraining anti-tumor adaptive immunity.
-Notably, TAMs can also play a dual role in the response to conventional anti-tumor therapies: they can enhance the anti-neoplastic effect, or, in contrast, they can sustain a tumor-promoting response and so foil the anti-cancer power of these drugs.
-We recently identified IL-1R8, which we had cloned as TIR8 and is also known as SIGIRR, as a checkpoint in NK cells, which negatively regulates response to myeloid derived IL-18.
+Notably, TAMs can also play a dual role in the response to conventional anti-tumor therapies: they can enhance the anti-neoplastic effect or, in contrast, they can sustain a tumor-promoting response and so foil the anti-cancer power of these drugs.
+We recently identified IL-1R8, which we had cloned as TIR8 and is also known a SIGIRR, as a checkpoint in NK cells, which negatively regulates response to myeloid derived IL-18.
 Unleashed NK cells mediate resistance to liver carcinogenesis and metastasis at NK rich anatomical sites.
-Thus, the organ immunological context is a key determinant of the role of innate and adaptive immunity in tumor progression.
+Thus the organ immunological context is a key determinant of the role of innate and adaptive immunity in tumor progression.
 In addition, data mining on macrophages have led to the identification of novel relevant molecules and pathways of anticancer resistance.

 - Molgora M, Bonavita E, Ponzetta A, Riva F, Barbagallo M, Jaillon S, Popovic B, Bernardini G, Magrini E, Gianni F, Zelenay S, Jonjic S, Santoni A, Garlanda C, Mantovani A. IL-1R8 is a checkpoint in NK cells regulating anti-tumor and anti-viral activity.
 Nature 551:110-114, 2017.